Corvimae/unraveler/README.md

 ## Usage
 Clone this, run `yarn` to install dependences.
 Run `yarn setup` once after you create your Discord app.
 Start the bot with `yarn start`.

+You need the [Visual C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) if installing on Windows.
+This doesn't work under WSL1; I have not tried WSL2.

 Once the bot is in your server, join the text chat for a voice channel (_you have to enable this sorry_) and type `/join`.

 ## Commands